 The MVNO business model is evolving, with changes in the industry dynamics and the regulatory environment.
 Players in the market are shifting from discount-based approach to a more value-based approach.
 The balance between cost and product differentiation is expected to have a high impact on the business model during the forecast period.

 MVNOs differentiate themselves from MNOs in terms of pricing and user experience, by offering low-cost and easy alternatives.
 The effective partnership between MNOs and MVNOs is expected to have a high impact on price sensitivity in the telecom market.
 Several new MVNOs with specific target audience are planning to enter developing countries, where the market is in its embryonic stage.
-However, high price sensitivity along with lower average revenue per user (ARPU) is acting as a roadblock to the growth of the market.
+However, high price sensitivity along with lower average revenue per user (ARPU) is acting as a roadblock to the growth of mobile virtual network operator market.

 Developing countries are proving to be huge potential markets for the MVNO industry.
 In 2014, China opened its telecom market for MVNOs.
 With a telecom subscriber base of more than one billion, China continues to provide ample growth opportunities to the players in the market.
 Likewise, in India, the opening up of the Indian telecom market for MVNOs is expected to provide growth opportunities to the players.

-MVNO Market Competitive Landscape
+Mobile Virtual Network Operator Market Competitive Landscape